-The assets and liabilities of the Performance Adhesives segment, along with other properties, have been reflected as assets and liabilities held for sale as described above.
+The assets and liabilities of the Performance Adhesives segment, along with other properties, had been reflected as assets and liabilities held for sale as described above for the period ended September 20, 2021.
 As a result, in accordance with U.S. GAAP standards, depreciation and amortization were not being recorded within the Statements of Consolidated Comprehensive Income (Loss) and the Condensed Consolidated Balance Sheets.
 These assets and liabilities are comprised of the following components:

-March 31 September 30
+September 30

-(In millions) 2022 2021
+(In millions) 2021

-Accounts receivable, net \$ \$ 26
+Accounts receivable, net \$ 26

 Inventories 27

-Net property, plant and equipment 4 80
+Net property, plant and equipment 80

 Goodwill 453

 Operating lease assets, net 10

 Other assets 1

-Current assets held for sale \$ 4 \$ 597
+Current assets held for sale \$ 597

-Trade and other payables \$ \$ 33
+Trade and other payables \$ 33

 Accrued expenses and other liabilities 7

 Current operating lease obligations 1

 Operating lease obligations 9

-Current liabilities held for sale \$ \$ 50
+Current liabilities held for sale \$ 50